CLaob/CLaob/README.md

 - 🏫 A real intrest in teaching and learning of Computer Science.
 - 🥋 Projects that integrate Computer Science within Sports.
 - 💭 Let's get to know each other
-- 👨👩 My next goal within Computer Science is to research how we can change encourage female participation wihtin the subject.
-This is growing global problem that needs to be addressed to provide equal opportunities for all.
+- 👨👩 My next goal within Computer Science is to research how we can encourage female participation within the subject.
+This is a growing global problem that needs to be addressed so that equal opportunities is provided for all.

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨